tomcatmanager/tomcatmanager/docs/interactive/settings.rst

   tomcat-manager> set prompt = "tm> "
   tm> set timeout = 3

+You can also change settings using the :doc:`configfile`.

-* describe TOML syntax for settings
+* TODO describe TOML syntax for settings

 debug